-Let’s read about the cultural Valencia tour itinerary or what to do in Valencia in one day.
+Let’s read about the cultural Valencia tour itinerary or what to do in Valencia Spain, in 1 day.

 Valencia is the 3rd largest city in Spain after Madrid and Barcelona.
 It is a beautiful city with a perfect combination of ancient, medieval, and modern cultures, sunny beaches, science centers, and quaint streets.

-Nearest big International Airports – Barcelona, which is 306 km from here, or Madrid, which is 303 km from here.
+The nearest big International Airports – are Barcelona, which is 306 km from here, and Madrid, which is 303 km from here.
 You can rent a car or take a train from these cities to reach here.
 Click here to check the train timetable.

 This city is famous as Old meets New because it has remains of 100 B.C.
 Roman colony and modern styled architecture too.
 The historical center is one of the most important historical centers in Europe.

-- The La Tomatina festival in Spain is very famous and is held yearly near Valencia.
+- The La Tomatina festival in Spain is famous and held yearly near Valencia.
 Read more about this cool festival in Spain – throwing tomatoes at La Tomatina.

 - Las Fallas festival.